IcaliaLabs/Presentr/TRANSITIONTYPE.md

 ## Creating a custom TransitionType

 To create a custom TransitionType you have to modify an existing **PresentrAnimation** or create your own.
-Then use the .custom **TransitionType** with your custom animation.
+Then initialize a **.custom** TransitionType with your animation.

 ### Modify an existing one